nasoq/nasoq.github.io/nasoq_docs/docs/getting-started-lbl.md

 git clone https://github.com/sympiler/nasoq
 ```

 After cloning NASOQ, you need to modify the CMakeLists of your project file to include NASOQ dependencies.
-Project `LBL_Test` in the CMakeLists of `nasoq/examples/`  shows the components that you need to add to your cmake file.
+Project `LBL_Test` in the CMakeLists of the `nasoq/examples/` directory  shows the components that you need to add to your CMake file.
-After modifying the cmake file of your project, you need to ensure the library dependencies of NASOQ are installed.
+After modifying the CMake file of your project, you need to ensure the library dependencies of NASOQ are installed.
 NASOQ needs METIS and MKL BLAS Libraries as prerequisites.
-If installation paths of these libraries are in the system path, cmake should be able to handle dependences.
-If not, you need to set cmake variables as shown below:
+If the installation paths of these libraries are in the system path, CMake should be able to handle dependencies.
+If not, you need to set CMake variables as shown below:
 ```bash
 cd where/cloned/nasoq
 mkdir build